Vallen-eve/Eve_Fitness/README.md

-# FitVibe
+# MOTIVANA

 ## Live Demo
 [https://eve-fitness.onrender.com]

 ## Project Overview
-**FitVibe** is a modern fitness website designed to inspire users to stay active and track their progress.
+**MOTIVANA** is a modern fitness website designed to inspire users to stay active and track their progress.
 It provides a clean, motivational interface for workouts, health tips, and membership engagement.
 Built with **React** and **Tailwind CSS**, it focuses on speed, responsiveness, and a consistent user experience across all devices.